restcoder/Starter-Database-connection/README.md

 # Starter-Database-connection

 - nodejs ✓
-- ruby ✗
+- ruby ✓
-- python ✗
+- python ✓
-- java ✗
+- java ✓
 - .net ✗

+All solutions are ready to submit.
+You can just run `$ restcoder submit`.

 Pull requests are welcome!